tnt-graphics/wegwandern/wp-content/plugins/formidable/readme.txt

 * User ID
 * HTML block - Great for custom HTML
 * Captcha for Google reCAPTCHA (invisible V2 or checkbox V2, V3), hCaptcha, or Cloudflare Turnstile.
+* GDPR - Great for compliance with General Data Protection Regulation (GDPR).

 Here is a list of our advanced premium fields that will come in handy: